seasaltsaige/discord-uno/README.md

 npm install discord-uno
 ```
 ## Getting Started
+##### Please note, this is an early version of discord-uno, expect bugs.
+Some methods have not been completed.
+You can report bugs to me at either `That Duck Max#8153` on Discord or email me at `oriontothemax@gmail.com`
 Make sure you have installed the latest stable version of [Node.js](https://nodejs.org/en/)
 ### Using commonjs
 ```js